C/C++

 On the other hand variables are linked internally, that is, defined privately, by default.

-Each file declares its own variable. extern T a
+Each file declares its own variable. extern T a keyword is used

 in order to share the same variable.